How's This?

-"How's This?" is song recorded by South Korean singer-songwriter and rapper Hyuna.
+"How's This?" is a song recorded by South Korean singer-songwriter and rapper Hyuna.
 It is the lead single of her fifth extended play, A'wesome, released on August 1, 2016.
 It was written by Hyuna, Big Sancho and Seo Jaewoo.
 The singer performed the song on several South Korean music programs, including M Countdown and Inkigayo, where she also won a music show award on each.

 The song peaked at number 5 on the Gaon Digital Chart and at number 4 on the US World Digital Chart.

 Background and release

 "How's This?" was written by Hyuna, Big Sancho and Seo Jae-woo and produced by Jae-woo.

 Composition

 "How's This?" is a hip-hop and trap song that incorporates saxophone riff, West Coast hip hop–inspired beat, a dark, lo-fi breakdown at the outro, and "sassy" talk-rap style.
 Its lyrics "express Hyuna's sexy charm."
 Jeff Benjamin writing for Fuse's "[it is] a typical club banger" that "moves through different genres and vocal deliveries over a pounding beat".